FrederikVesterMingledSundew/softwareudvikling_aflevering/README.md

 if you need to write something, Eg a hero name, you will be allowed to use all letters from A to Z

-## Documentation
-You will find the documentation in the file Dokumentation